stasnowak/CodeCuisine/README.md

   - Collects `PackageReference` versions
   - Writes/merges them into `Directory.Packages.props`
   - Removes `Version` attributes from the `.csproj` files (central package management)
+- All commands support a dry run; add `-d` or `--dry-run` to preview changes without writing files.
+- Where applicable, add `-f` or `--force` to overwrite existing files.

 ## Global tool (optional)